 Applicants Involved in Prior Disciplinary Actions

-Anyone 16 years old or older may register on a first-come, first-served basis for noncredit classes offered through the division of continuing education and workforce development using noncredit registration processes.
+Anyone 16 years old or older may register for eligible noncredit classes offered through the division of continuing education and workforce development using noncredit registration processes.
 Students under 16 may take noncredit courses listed for their age group through the college’s Kids on Campus program.
 Additional procedures are generally required.